-Prospective students seeking admission into the Associate of Science in Nursing Program will initially enroll in the Healthcare Management (HCM) Degree or Healthcare Professional Certificate - Associate of Science in Nursing option.
-Students will submit an application for the nursing program, before the appropriate deadline as noted on the checklist below.
-The Program specific application can be obtained from the admissions office.
+- Prospective students seeking admission into the Associate of Science in Nursing Program will initially enroll in the Healthcare Management (HCM) Degree or the Healthcare Professional Certificate Associate of Science in Nursing Option. - Submit a completed college application & application fee;

-- Please be aware that some clinical sites mandate the COVID-19 vaccination in accordance with CMS guidelines. - Submit a completed application & application fee; - Be at least 18 years of age (at the time the student begins the program (RNSG courses); - Submit an official copy of your high school transcript or high school equivalent scores; - Submit official college transcripts, if applicable; All prerequisite courses (courses without an RNSG prefix) must be successfully completed with a grade of "C" or better. - The Test of Essential Academic Skills (TEAS) score is utilized in the nursing entry process.
+- Be at least 18 years of age (at the time the student begins the program (RNSG courses); - Submit an official copy of your high school transcript or high school equivalent scores; - Submit official college transcripts, if applicable; - All prerequisite courses (courses without an RNSG prefix) must be successfully completed with a grade of "C" or better. - The Test of Essential Academic Skills (TEAS) score is utilized in the nursing entry process.
 An adjusted individual total score of 66% or greater on the TEAS is required to be considered for admission into the ASN Program.
 It is recommended students complete MATH 1111, BIOL 2113/2113L, BIOL2114/2114L and ENGL 1011 prior to taking the TEAS exam.
-Study materials for the TEAS exam are available through Assessment Technologies Institute (ATI) at www.ATItesting.com.
-It is the student's responsibility to contact the admissions office to schedule a time for testing.
-The TEAS testing dates and instructions for scheduling can be found at https://www.southeasterntech.edu/events/. - The student will be allowed three (3) attempts to score the required adjusted individual score of 66% or greater on the TEAS exam.
-The student is responsible for securing appropriate TEAS exam study resources.
-It is recommended the student wait a minimum of 30 days between each attempt.
-In the event that there is one seat available and students possess the same grade point average (GPA), then the TEAS score will be used as the tiebreaker. - The attempts will apply to the admission criteria of both the practical nursing diploma and associate degree nursing programs.
-Therefore, the student is allowed three (3) total exam attempts regardless of program choice. - TEAS scores will be valid for three (3) calendar years and must not be expired by the deadline for admission for Fall cohorts - The student's GPA will be calculated based on the grade earned in all pre-requisite courses required for the nursing curriculum (ENGL 1101, MATH 1111, PSYC 1101, ENGL 2130, GEN ED ELECTIVE, BIOL 2113/2113L and BIOL 2114/2114L); this will include transfer and repeated classes (taken within the last five (5) years/60 months).
+Click to view the TEAS Handout 679. - The student's GPA will be calculated based on the grade earned in all pre-requisite courses required for the nursing curriculum (ENGL 1101, MATH 1111, PSYC 1101, ENGL 2130, GEN ED ELECTIVE, BIOL 2113/2113L and BIOL 2114/2114L); this will include transfer and repeated classes (taken within the last five (5) years/60 months).
 COLL 1040 and ALMA 1000 are not used in the calculation for competitive admission; however, these courses must be completed with at least a "C" before the student can begin RNSG courses; failure to do so will result in the student forfeiting their seat.
 Students should take COLL 1040 the first semester enrolled at the college. - The higher a student's GPA, the higher the student will rank in the competitive portion of the admission process.
-A minimum GPA of 3.0 is required to qualify. - BIOL 2113/2113L, BIOL 2114/2114L should be completed within the last five years. - An ASN Program cohort is accepted each Fall semester.
+A minimum GPA of 3.0 is required to qualify.
+Beginning with Fall 2025 admission: In the event that a class does not meet capacity, students possessing a 2.75 GPA may be considered. - BIOL 2113/2113L, BIOL 2114/2114L should be completed within the last five (5) years. - An ASN Program Bridge Pathway cohort is accepted each Fall semester.
 Up to 10% of the total admission cohort may include readmit applicants.
-If a cohort is not full, additional readmission students may be accepted.
-31 - Application Deadline for Fall cohorts is the 1st Thursday of March.
+If a cohort is not full, additional readmission students may be accepted. - Nursing Application Deadline for Fall cohorts is the 1st Thursday of March.
 All other supporting documentation deadline for admission of Fall cohorts is the 1st Thursday of May.
-Transfer students should reach out to the Admissions office to ensure that all documentation is received by the deadline.
+Transfer students should reach out to the Admissions Office to ensure that all documentation is received by the deadline.
 Late submissions will not be accepted.
 Transfer students should also ensure they are registered for COLL 1040 and ALMA 1000 prior to the start of Summer semester.